danarocha-br/jolly-code/README.md

 Fancy showing off your beautiful code?
 You can share captivating images of your code right from JollyCode.

+### 🌍 Short shared url

+Once you share your url, it get's shortened for easy sharing via services like Twitter, Facebook, LinkedIn etc.

 ### 💾 Code Snippets

 Save your code snippets for future reference directly in the tool.
 Group your saved snippets into categories or tag them for easy retrieval.